 Get rest.
-Rest helps the body focus its energy on getting well, so keep kids home from school, warm, and well-rested.
+Rest helps the body focus its energy on getting well, so keep kids home from school to keep them warm, and well-rested.

 Drink lots of fluids.
-Replenish liquids lost through sneezing and coughing.
+Replenish liquids lost from fever, vomiting and diarrhea.
 Fluids also help loosen mucus.

 Use a humidifier.
-A humidifier in your child's room can keep the air moist and reduce nasal and chest congestion.
+A humidifier in your child's room can keep the air moist and break up nasal and chest congestion.

 Talk to your pediatrician before giving OTC cold and cough medicines.
-These medicines should not be given to children under 4, according to the FDA and the drug makers.
-Also, evidence indicates medicines such as antihistamines, decongestants, and cough medicines don't really help, and they pose a small risk of serious side effects.
+These medicines should not be given to children under 4 years of age, according to the FDA and the drug makers.
+Also, evidence indicates medicines such as antihistamines, decongestants, and cough medicines don't really help, but they could pose a small risk of serious side effects.